eippertlab/hfo-cns/README.md

 # hfo-cns

-This repository is associated with the following [manuscript] and the corresponding data in [Dataset 1](https://openneuro.org/datasets/ds004388) and [Dataset 2](https://openneuro.org/datasets/ds004389).
+This repository is associated with the following [preprint](https://www.biorxiv.org/content/10.1101/2024.11.16.622608v1) and the corresponding data in [Dataset 1](https://openneuro.org/datasets/ds004388) and [Dataset 2](https://openneuro.org/datasets/ds004389).
 If you have any questions related to this code, please feel free to contact [bailey@cbs.mpg.de](mailto:bailey@cbs.mpg.de).